 \section{Introduction}

-The classical Hamilton--Jacobi (HJ) theory offers a powerful approach by reformulating Hamiltonian mechanics as a first-order partial differential equation for the action function~\cite{arnol2013mathematical}, while simultaneously providing profound geometric insights into the integration of motion~\cite{giaquinta1996calculus}.
-The modern stochastic extension of the Hamilton--Jacobi formalism, formulated via \emph{second-order Hamilton--Jacobi equations}, enables a rigorous treatment of processes with non-differentiable trajectories.
+Classical Hamilton--Jacobi (HJ) theory offers a powerful approach by reformulating Hamiltonian mechanics as a first-order partial differential equation for the action function~\cite{arnol2013mathematical}, while simultaneously providing profound geometric insights into the integration of motion~\cite{giaquinta1996calculus}.
+The modern stochastic extension of Hamilton--Jacobi formalism, formulated via \emph{second-order Hamilton--Jacobi equations}, enables a rigorous variational approach to stochastic processes with non-differentiable trajectories.
 The history of second-order HJ equations originates from the field of stochastic control, where foundational contributions by Bismut \cite{bismut1973conjugate,bismut1976linear}, Peng \cite{peng1992stochastic}, Pardoux \cite{pardoux1999bsdes}, and P.-L. Lions \cite{crandall1984some} laid the groundwork for their systematic development.
 In stochastic control problems, second-order HJ equations naturally emerge as tools for characterizing value functions, particularly through the dynamic programming principle and backward stochastic differential equations \cite{bismut1973conjugate,peng1992stochastic,pardoux1990adapted}.
-In Euclidean quantum mechanics, these equations serve as an analytical bridge between stochastic processes and quantum dynamics \cite{chung2003introduction}.
-Moreover, second-order Hamilton--Jacobi equations play a central role in stochastic optimal transport problems like Schr\"odinger's problem, where they govern the evolution of cost functions and probability measures in systems driven by stochastic flows \cite{mikami2004monge,leonard2012schrodinger,leonard2014survey}.
+In Euclidean quantum mechanics, a probabilistic analogy with quantum mechanics inspired by Schr\"odinger \cite{Schrodinger1932}, these equations serve as an analytical bridge between stochastic processes and quantum dynamics \cite{chung2003introduction}.
+Moreover, second-order Hamilton--Jacobi equations play a central role in stochastic optimal transport problems like Schr\"odinger's problem, where they govern the evolution of cost functions and probability measures in systems driven by stochastic flows \cite{mikami2004monge,mikami2021stochastic,leonard2012schrodinger,leonard2014survey}.
 More recently, the 2nd-order Hamilton--Jacobi theory has been developed for stochastic geometric mechanics, connecting to stochastic Lagrangian and Hamiltonian systems via canonical transformations of second-order symplectic structures.
 It derives stochastic Hamilton's equations and variational principles \cite{huang2023second,huang2022hamilton,huang2023gauge}, capturing the interplay between noise and geometry and offering geometric insights into stochastic optimal transport.
 Second-order HJ equations also act as a bridge connecting stochastic geometric mechanics and statistical mechanics \cite{huang2023stochastic}.